8 ways businesses can pivot out of Covid-19 and not just survive, but thrive.

 5. Invest in infrastructure

 It may seem counterintuitive, but now might be the best time to invest for the future.
-It could be a website overhaul and getting featured on free startup directories, maintenance on equipment, a makeover of your retail outlet, upskilling your team, acquiring a startup, starting a sideline (e.g. Buckle & Band) or refining the processes you know are a little bit broken.
+It could be a website overhaul and getting featured on free startup directories, maintenance on equipment, a makeover of your retail outlet, upskilling your team, acquiring a startup, starting a sideline (e.g. Buckle & Band) or main thing, or refining the processes you know are a little bit broken.
 As competitors slow down or pause, you can choose to upgrade and stay ahead of the game.